chriswi93/Neural-Networks-and-Logistic-Regression-Backpropagation-in-depth/README.md

 <img src="classification_sample.png"></img>
 </p>

 As you can see the convergence of the model trained on centered data with μ = 0 is much better.
-Additionally, you can compare the logged accuracy and binary cross entropy loss for some epochs on a hold out test set.
+Additionally, you can compare below the logged accuracy and binary cross entropy loss for some epochs on a hold out test set.

 <p align="center">
 <img src="loss_sample.png"></img>